Rose534/Portfolio/README.md

     npm install

-To view this website, copy and paste this link onto your browser, make sure you have an internet connection.
+To view this website in its deployed version, copy and paste this link onto your browser.

     portfolio-rose534.vercel.app

 Once you have clicked on the link, be sure to login first

-You should be led to the Portfolio's home page which should look like this:
+After login, you should be led to the Portfolio's home page which should look like this:

 ![Screenshot from 2023-03-07 01-32-57](https://user-images.githubusercontent.com/105820877/223212075-f85fc201-0743-4f63-88b9-6f11b7951c71.png)